glycerine/goq/README.md

  * fast scheduling : unlike other queuing systems (I'm looking at you, gridengine and torque!?!), you don't have wait minutes for your jobs to start.
 Workers started with 'goq work forever' are waiting to receive work, and start processing instantly when work is submitted.
 If you want your workers to stop after all jobs are done, just leave off the 'forever' and they will exit after 1000 msec without work.

- * central collection of output  : stdout and stderr from finished jobs is returned to the master-server, in the directory you sepcify with GOQ_ODIR (output directory).
-This is ./o, by default.
+ * central collection of output  : stdout and stderr from finished jobs is returned to the master-server, in the directory you sepcify with GOQ_ODIR.
+This is $GOQ_HOME/o, by default.
+The 'o' is for output!

 notes on the libraries